Atmospheric railway: History

 In the early days of railways, single vehicles or groups were propelled by men or horses.
 As mechanical power came to be understood, locomotive engines were developed; the iron horse.
 These had serious limitations; in particular, being much heavier than the wagons in use, they frequently broke the rails.
 Also, lack of adhesion (i.e. slip) at the iron-to-iron wheel-rail interface was a limitation, for example in trials on the Kilmarnock and Troon Railway.

 Many engineers turned their attention to transmitting power from a static power source, a stationary engine, to a moving train.
 Such an engine could be more robust and with more available space, potentially more powerful.
 The solution to transmitting the power, before the days of practical electricity, was the use of either a cable system or air pressure.

 Medhurst

 In 1799, George Medhurst of London discussed the idea of moving goods pneumatically through cast iron pipes, and in 1812, he proposed blowing passenger carriages through a tunnel.

 Medhurst proposed two alternative systems: either the vehicle itself was the piston, or the tube was relatively small with a separate piston.
 He never patented his ideas and they were not taken further by him.

 19th century

 Vallance

-In 1824, a man called Vallance took out a patent and built a short demonstration line; his system consisted of a 6 ft diameter cast-iron tube with rails cast in to the lower part; the vehicle was the full size of the tube, and bear skin was used to seal the annular space.
+In 1824, John Vallance patented an atmospheric railway which consisted of a tube sufficiently large to allow carriages with passengers and goods to pass through it.
+The tube was to be formed from cast-iron cylinders and extend from town to town, with powerful exhausting machinery at one end.
+The cylindrical carriages would be just less than the inside diameter of the tube and act as pistons, moving under the force of air entering the tube at the open end as air at the other end was pumped out.
+In 1826 Vallance built a model of the system at his premises in Brighton with a 6 ft diameter tube.
+Rails were cast in to the lower part of the tube and bear skin was used to seal the annular space between the tube and the carriage.
 Braking was accomplished by opening doors at each end of the vehicle.
-Vallance's system worked, but was not adopted commercially.
+Vallance's system worked, but the scheme was considered uneconomic both because of its costs and because prospective passengers would be repelled by being enclosed in a tube.